LGBT progress seen in Lightfoot’s win, rise of ‘Mayor Pete’

 “It’s not a fluke or an oddity,” she said.
 “These are dedicated, hardworking public servants who bring a directness and integrity to their service ...
 They’re being open about who they are.”

 Buttigieg — at 37, the youngest prominent contender in the Democratic presidential race — has received rave reviews for many of his public appearances and reported raising $7 million in the first fundraising period of the campaign.
-His husband, Chasten, has amassed 176,000 Twitter followers with cheerful and sometimes wry commentary about their relationship and their dogs, among other topics.
+His husband, Chasten, has amassed 176,000 Twitter followers with cheerful and sometimes wry commentary about their relationship and their dogs, and has been invited to headline a gala being held Saturday in Houston by the Human Rights Campaign, a national LGBT rights group.

 Shannon Minter, legal director of the National Center for Lesbian Rights, said Lightfoot’s and Buttigieg’s appeal is based on “character, leadership and ideas.”